Port Coquitlam: Transportation

+Port Coquitlam Station is located centrally on the southside of the CPKC Railyard and provides commuter rail service westbound to downtown Vancouver in the mornings, and eastbound to Maple Ridge, Pitt Meadows and Mission in the evenings.

 The Lougheed Highway passes through Port Coquitlam, running from Coquitlam in the west to the Pitt River Bridge in the east.
 Although this highway has made much of Port Coquitlam a very congested area, it is one of the few major arterial highways in the area.

 The Mary Hill Bypass, officially known as Highway 7B, runs adjacent to the Fraser River from the Pitt River Bridge on the east to the Port Mann Bridge on the west.

-The Canadian Pacific Kansas City has a major rail yard in the central sector of the city.
+The Canadian Pacific Kansas City railway has a major rail yard in the central sector of the city.

 In October 2009, the new Pitt River Bridge, a new seven-lane cable-stayed bridge, opened to the public replacing the existing crossing.
 The previous crossing was made up of 2 swing bridges, which were removed upon completion of the new bridge.
 The Pitt River Bridge crosses the Pitt River, connecting Port Coquitlam to neighbouring Pitt Meadows.

 In March 2010, the Coast Meridian Overpass, a new four-lane cable-stayed bridge, opened to give a new option for traveling north to south over the Canadian Pacific Railway Oxford Street rail yard.

 A 25.3 km hiking and biking trail, known as the Traboulay PoCo Trail, completely surrounds the city.

 In August 2018, U-bicycle launched a dockless bicycle sharing system in the city.